nikogura/nikogura.com/NikOguraResume.md

 When I figure out how to get it to actually *write* it's own new features and fix it's own bugs, I'll have invented SkyNet.

-Here's how I did it: [Self Updating Binary Tools](https://github.com/nikogura/nixtools/blob/master/SelfUpdatingTools.md)
+Here's how I did it: [Self Updating Binary Tools](SelfUpdatingTools.md)

+Here's a version you can use: [DBT- Distributed Binary Toolkit](https://github.com/nikogura/dbt)

 ## Dreamed Up Apple Pay's Test-Driven Cloud-Based CI/CD Pipeline
 Apple Pay and the systems behind activation of every Apple device in the world used it.